We mentioned in a previous post that we had a shock when we went to the Greek island of Rhodes a couple of weeks back.

-There’s only one thing to eat when you spend a day on Rhodes.
+There’s only one thing to eat when you do the day trip from Fethiye to Rhodes.

 Gyros is traditional Greek food.
 As in Turkey, when you visit Greece, you will see the spinning stick, rotating and grilling huge slabs of meat.

 In Turkey, this is likely to be chicken or lamb.

 In Greece, expect to see chicken and yes; pork!
 Gyros is slithers of pork (or chicken) served in a pitta bread with salad and a few chips (fries to those of you reading outside the UK).

 Barry didn’t even linger over the menu.
 Gyros had been talked about for a few days preceding our little hop to Greece – that was what he was having.
 The pork version.

 As for me, the rest of the menu succeeded in tempting me away from a pork fix.
 I went for two mezze plates.

 Crispy, deep-fried rings of squid and what I thought was supposed to be a salad of baby new potatoes.